Tsai Ying-wen (political scientist)

 Tsai Ying-wen (蔡英文 (Cài Yīngwēn, Chhòa Eng-bûn, Tsai Ÿing-wën); 4 June 1952 – 10 October 2019) was a Taiwanese political scientist and translator.
-He was a fellow at Academia Sinica, with his main research focus on the history of Western political thought.
+He was a research fellow at Academia Sinica, with his main research focus on the history of Western political thought.
 His book, From Monarchy and Autocracy to Democracy, won Academia Sinica's 5th Academic Book Award in Humanities and Social Sciences in 2016.

 Biography

-Tsai was born on 4 June 1952 in Taiwan.
+Tsai was born on 4 June 1952 in Taipei County, Taiwan (Now New Taipei).
 He graduated from the Department of History of Tunghai University, and later obtained a Ph.D. in political science from the University of York in the United Kingdom.
 He was a research fellow at Academia Sinica, and was a visiting scholar at the University of Cambridge.
 His main research area was the history of Western political thought.

 Tsai was one of the first scholars to introduce the political theories of Hannah Arendt to the Chinese-speaking world.
 He translated the second section (imperialism) and the third section (totalitarianism) of Arendt's influential work The Origins of Totalitarianism into Chinese.
 He compared Arendt's theories to those of Carl Schmitt, and was one of the first to introduce Italian scholar Giorgio Agamben's state of exception concepts to Chinese speakers.